Subhadra-Mishra-iub/ghc-rsvp-tracker/DEMO_GUIDE.md

 ### Feature 1: View Events (30 seconds)
 **Action:** Show the default events loaded
 **Say:**
-> "When you open the app, you see all your events displayed as cards.
+> "When you open the website, you see all your events displayed as cards.
 Each card shows the company, event title, date, time, location, and RSVP link."

 **Highlights:**
 - Point out the responsive grid layout